Mike Elizondo: Twenty One Pilots, Hamilton Mixtape, Live from Here

 In 2021, Elizondo was nominated for the 2022 Producer of the Year Grammy Award, non-classical.
 The nomination is based on his body of work during the eligibility period, which included co-production on the Encanto soundtrack.
 Teamed with co-producer Lin-Manuel Miranda, the film's "We Don't Talk About Bruno" was #1 on the Billboard charts for 5 weeks, becoming the longest-running #1 song in Disney's history.
+In 2023, Encanto won the Grammy for Best Compilation Soundtrack for Visual Media.

+Other notable projects during this time include Turnstile's album Glow On, which earned three Grammy nominations, Madison Cunningham's Revealer, which won Folk Album of the Year in 2023, and work with artists such as Brothers Osborne, Lauren Daigle, Lake Street Dive, Sheryl Crow, and Alessia Cara.
+He has also produced the Lin-Manuel Miranda and Eisa Davis concept album Warriors.